 In common language as well as in many technical texts the terms "social protection", "social assistance", "social security" and "social insurance" often are mixed up.
 Figure 5 intends to give some clarification in that regard.
-Social protection is defined as "the set of policies and programs designed to reduce poverty and vulnerability by promoting efficient labor markets, diminishing people's exposure to risks, and enhancing their capacity to protect themselves against hazards and interruption/loss of income21".
+Social protection is defined as "the set of policies and programs designed to reduce poverty and vulnerability by promoting efficient labor markets, diminishing people's exposure to risks, and enhancing their capacity to protect themselves against hazards and interruption/loss of income".

-In United Nations' Classification of the Functions of Government (COFOG) social protection besides of health care covers sickness and disability, old age, survivors, unemployment and some other issues of social exclusion22.
-Social protection has its two components social insurance and social assistance23.
-Social assistance can further be classified into private and governmental social assistance (see Figure 5).In Pakistan's context, Zakat is one of the important forms of social assistance.
+In United Nations' Classification of the Functions of Government (COFOG) social protection besides of health care covers sickness and disability, old age, survivors, unemployment and some other issues of social exclusion.
+Social protection has its two components social insurance and social assistance.
+Social assistance can further be classified into private and governmental social assistance (see Figure 5).

+In Pakistan's context, Zakat is one of the important forms of social assistance.
 In addition to Zakat there are other forms of social assistance in Pakistan such as social assistance in kind, welfare services etc. Zakat can further be broken down into governmental and private Zakat.
-In this context, of course, social assistance and social insurance matter with regard to their fraction related to health expenditure, only.
+In this con-